otagobioinformaticsspringschool/2022-obss-day4/_episodes/02-demultiplex-and-trimming.md

 Because there are a few options to add here, we will be running this program using a *bash script*, As we have done on Day 2 and 3 of this workshop.

 > ## Build a script to run the program cutadaptQC
+>To start, we will navigate to the scripts folder if you are not there already.
+Then, we will open a new file by using the `nano` text editor that is incorporated into the terminal.
+When we run this command, it will open a new file wherein we can write our code.
 >
->To start, click on on the folder tab in the **upper left corner** of the browser.
-This will open the File Browser.
-Navigate to the *main* folder and then double click on the `scripts` folder.
-Then click on the arrow above the file view, to open a new Launcher tab.
-On the bottom of this tab, click on the *Text File* button.
-A new text file will open in the tab.
+>```bash
+>nano trim_qc.sh
+>```
 >
 > Hints:
 > First, you need to tell the script what modules to load so all software can be accessed.
+All of the modules that need to load are incorporated into the `eDNA.sh` file.
 >
 > ```bash
-> module load eDNA
+> source eDNA.sh
 > ```
 >
 > Now, we can add the actual command to the script.
-When we ran the help command for this program, it gave us the options we need to input along with the name of > > the program.
+When we ran the help command for this program, it gave us the options we need to input along with the name of the program.
+There are several parameters we are required to fill in and others (with a default option) are only needed if the default values do not suit your specific requirements.
+I recommend following the options in the help documentation, to make sure that you do not forget to enter one of the parameters.
 >
-> For the `-r` option, you need to enter the name of the raw data file (make sure to include the path to the file):
+>`-m`: the program needs the metadata file to know which barcode and primer sequences to use for each sample.
+This file can be find in the `docs/` folder, so we need to remember to add the (relative) path.
 >
-> FTP103_S1_L001_R1_001.fastq.gz
+>`-r`: indicates the raw sequencing file (FTP103_S1_L001_R1_001.fastq.gz), which is located in the `data/` folder.
 >
-> The program will read from the sample metadata file to know which barcode and primer sequences to use for each sample.
-The `-m` option will tell the program     > which metadata file to use.
-As this file is in the `docs/` folder, remember to add the (relative) path:
+>`-f`: indicates the folder where all the processed files will be stored.
+Today, we will use the `data/` folder.
 >
-> Finally, we need to input the minimum length desired for the final sequences.
-For this project, the default of 150 is what we will use, but for practice we will > add this option.
+>`-n`: for the project name, we will use `fish_project`, given the sequencing data represents the fish diversity observed at Otago Harbour.
 >
+>`-t`: we can set the number of threads to 4.
+>
+> We can leave the default values for all other options, as the `minimum` and `maximum` length are within our amplicon range, Illumina sequencing data should not have `N` basecalls, and the `error rate` of 1.0 is a standard approach in processing metabarcoding data.
+>
+> We can exit out of `nano` by pressing `ctr+x`, followed by `y` and `enter` to save the file.
+>
 >> ## Solution
 >> Your script should look like this:
 >>
 >> ~~~
->> module load eDNA
+>> source eDNA.sh
 >>
 >> cd ~/obss_2021/edna
 >>